odea-project/qAlgorithms/test/report.md

 concrete validation
 implement into proper pipeline by returning closed bins with DQSB - datapoint basis or as EIC objects?
 Implement a way to handle MS^2 / MS^n
+automatic tests to verify program after user modifies it